hamidgholami/accp-cheatsheet/README.md

 - Cost optimization

 ### AWS WAF
-- create custom rules that block <ins>common attack patterns</ins>, such as:
+- AWS Web Application Firewall creates custom rules that block <ins>common attack patterns</ins>, such as:
 	- SQL injection.
 	- Cross-site scripting.
 	- Rules that are designed for your specific application

+### AWS Shield
+- AWS Shield is a managed DDoS protection service, working with AWS WAF
+	- AWS Shield Standard: no costs, defense from common and frequent DDoS attacks
+	- AWS Shield Advanced: paid service, diagnostics and ability to detect and mitigate DDoS attacks

 ### AWS AD Connector
 - A directory gateway for **redirecting** <ins>directory requests</ins> to your on-premise Active Directory.